advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/root/README.md

 - Learn to research and master the use of the MERN Stack.
 - Learn how to work together as a team on GitHub.
 - Work under project manager and do feedback sessions to make more improvements.

+## Build Status
+The project in its current state is in the development stage, going through the milestones the implement of the code and the execution of it vastly improved due to the learning curve.

+Some of the learning curves that we experienced through milestone 2 to milestone 3 where (authentication) and (user login)

+The project needs in the near future to be deployed through Google cloud or something similar to that.

+## Code Styles
+- Prettier : it is a code formatter that runs automatically before each commit on the whole code so that the codes looks well formatted across the whole project

+- This project follows a specific code style to ensure consistency and readability across the codebase.
+Adopting a consistent coding style is important for collaboration and maintenance.

+We adhere to the Standart Code Style Guide for this project.
+Please review the guide before contributing to ensure that your code aligns with our established conventions.

+## Screenshots
+TODO

 ## Tech/Framework used
 - MERN Stack (MongoDB, Express.js, React.js, Node.js)
 - JavaScript

+## Key Features
+TODO

 ## Backend